How Much Should I Charge for Lawn Care? (2026 Pricing Guide)

 Regional Pricing Notes

 Texas and Florida: High competition, but the 10–11 month growing season means high volume.
 Prices trend lower per cut but you make it up on frequency.
-I've seen solo operators in DFW clearing $85K–$110K with tight routes.
+Tight routes matter more here than headline per-cut price.
 See our detailed Texas lawn care pricing and Florida lawn care pricing guides for city-by-city breakdowns.

 Ohio and the Midwest: Shorter season (April–October reliably), but customers expect more per visit—edging, blowing, trimming all included.
 Snow removal in winter can offset the gap if you've got a plow.